BeemaRajan/WhisperSynth/README.md

 * Need for consistent formatting of .txt files for effective training.
 * Lack of automated data generation.

-_Fine-Tuning the Model_
-* Dataset Formatting:
-The dataset was preprocessed to align with Whisper-Small's input requirements, ensuring audio and text pairings were appropriately structured.
-* Training Setup:
-Leveraged HuggingFace's Transformers library for fine-tuning.
-Used a hybrid approach to gradually introduce additional training data.
-* Evaluation Metrics:
-Initial evaluation focuses on the syntactic correctness of the output .txt files.
-Future evaluation will incorporate metrics for accuracy in matching the intended sound.
-* Current Status
-Fine-tuning is in progress, with challenges encountered in aligning the output format to the desired .txt structure.
-Debugging and optimization are ongoing to improve model performance and output quality.

 Below are pictures of Ableton's interface, Serum's interface, and an example of the structured .txt data used for fine-tuning:

 Ableton: